tristanlee85/supportportal/README.md

  - Add ticket number as a link next to *Ticket Info*
  - Grid loads current user's tickets by default
  - Auto-collapse west menu based on state width

+**Features**:
+ - Added ability to save a reply as a draft to local storage so it can be restored at a later time

 **Contributions:**